strongloop/strongloop.com2/_posts/2018-07-16-fundamental-validations-for-http-requests.md

 If an incoming request has a body missing `title`(e.g. `{id: 1}`), or containing data in the wrong type (e.g. `{id: '1', title: 'invalid todo'}`), it would be rejected due to the failed validation.

-To learn various ways of applying `@requestBody()` and the tips for defining the model, please read the [section "Request Body"](link_tbd) on page "Parsing Request".
+To learn various ways of applying `@requestBody()` and the tips for defining the model, please read the [section "Request Body"](https://loopback.io/doc/en/lb4/Parsing-requests.html#request-body) on page "Parsing Request".

 ## Localizing Request Body Validation Error

-The validation errors are returned in batch model.
-The complete information of them could be found in property `details` of the returned `error`.
+The validation errors are returned in batch mode.
+The details of the errors could be found in property `details` of the returned `error`.
 You can use `error.details` to localize the invalid fields.

 For example, if the received request body data is